JTA Survey Guide

 3. Survey Parts

 The survey has several parts, described below, which appear as an outline.
-You can click on any part to configure it.
+You can click on any part to configure it (See here for a step-by-step video tutorial).
 Global settings are located at the top right of the screen.

 Part 1.
 Welcome page.
 This part of the survey includes the welcome message, a brief introduction to the survey, a consent form, the job/role description, etc.